-What is the difference between a USB host and a USB device?
+What is the difference between a USB host and a USB client?

 In the world of USB you have two roles that your equipment can have.
-On one side you have USB hosts and on the other side you have USB devices.
+On one side you have USB hosts and on the other side you have USB clients.

 That's the primary difference.

 The same goes for MIDI controllers.
-MIDI controllers act as USB devices.
+MIDI controllers act as USB client.
 They work when connected to an operating system.
 Just like a mouse.

 Why do you need a MIDI USB host?